San Jose, Costa Rica

 Costa Ricans, affectionately known as ticos, are known for their commonly used catchphrase, “pura vida,” meaning “pure life.”
 Taken from a 1950s Mexican film, this phrase came to life in Costa Rica, where it can be used to mean any number of things in diverse situations—from “All is well,” to “that’s life!”

 In Costa Rica, there are four major public hospitals that provide cardiac care to the entire population—in addition to visitors from abroad and migrants from neighboring countries.
-More than 400 babies are born with congenital heart disease (CHD) in Costa Rica every year.
+Nearly 500 babies are born with congenital heart disease (CHD) in Costa Rica every year.
 But unfortunately, hundreds of them still lack access to the cardiac care they desperately need.

 The launch of Heart to Heart’s first collaboration in Costa Rica with the National Children’s Hospital (HNN), in 2021, marked the initiation of a new campaign to expand and advance nationwide access to cardiac care in Costa Rica.